rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

          dcsa_international AT darwin.cam.ac.uk<br/>
          Salome Afua ADDO<br/>
         <p align="justify">
-Salomey Afua Addo is a second year PhD student at the Computer Lab.
+Salomey Afua Addo is a PhD student at the Computer Lab.
 Her research work is focused on understanding how young people improve their understanding of Artificial Neural Networks using Physical Computing.
 Salomey has a keen interest in equal access in education and recognises the importance of equipping children with digital skills and knowledge for a better future.
 She has a rich international exposure, and she is keen on learning more about different cultures across the world.
 She loves reading novels and taking walks in nature in her leisure time.<br><br>

 The International Officer is responsible for representing the needs of international students (e.g. internal collegiate administrative matters - such as testing for international students), providing welfare support and organising events for fellow Darwinians which highlight cultural diversity.
 They also serve as a chair on the international crisis committee wherein international students speak about pertinent world affairs (e.g. political conflicts within their home countries).
         </p>